hoffipublic/chassis/README.md

   - some variant/plugin
   - other variant/plugin
 - codegen sub-project
-  - generation of code from dsl specifications
+  - generation of code from result data of parsed dsl specifications (subproject `dsl`)
   - main
   - some variantA
   - some variantB